I hope you enjoy reading this blog post.

 • Minimum Replacement and Maintenance: These vehicle headlights feature diodes, so they enjoy a longer lifespan.
 As a result, you don’t have to spend money on frequent replacement and maintenance.

-• Compact Design and Size: The company size and design of laser headlights allow car manufacturers like you to make your vehicle sleeker than ever.
+• Compact Design and Size: The compact size and design of laser headlights allow car manufacturers like you to make your vehicle sleeker than ever.
 You also get enough space to experiment with additional features.

 • Long-range Headlights: Since the laser is currently the only source of artificial light that doesn’t diverge, these headlights excel at offering small divergence and long range.